Running toward the Future

 "I look at my life and realize I've been given a second chance, things were not going well, and a series of events have led me to where I am now," Gabriel said.
 "I seem to have found myself in a position of grace, where I'm not insane, I'm not dead, I'm not in jail, I'm relatively well-balanced."

-Gabriel, who is looking into a variety of career possibilities, is graduating with four Associate degrees — in Communication Studies, Public Policy, Social Science, and Arts and Humanities — and intends to transfer to UC Santa Barbara.
+Gabriel, who is looking into a variety of career possibilities, graduated with four Associate degrees — in Communication Studies, Public Policy, Social Science, and Arts and Humanities — and has transferred to UC Santa Barbara.